zahiraIi/COGS108-FInal-Project/README.md

 ---

 ## 1. Overview
 We analyze how funding size, industry sector, and geography relate to startup outcomes and timing.
-Using two public datasets (a curated startup outcomes table and a larger Crunchbase-derived corpus), we:
+Using three public datasets (Crunchbase startup investments, a large Crunchbase-derived corpus, and startup failure records), we:
 - Profile outcomes (acquired/IPO vs. closed vs. still operating)
-- Model the likelihood of success vs. failure
+- Analyze relationships between funding, network strength, industry, and geography
 - Explore time-to-event dynamics (from founding to acquisition/closure)
 - Compare patterns across sectors and locations (e.g., US regions, states, cities)
+- Identify the "Valley of Death" period (years 3-7) where startup failure risk is highest

 The goal is to quantify associations, highlight robust signals, and document uncertainties/biases common in startup databases.

+**Main Analysis**: See `03-FinalProject.ipynb` for the complete analysis, visualizations, and conclusions.

 ---

 ## 2. Research Questions
+**Primary Research Question**: How do funding size, industry sector, and geographic location influence both the likelihood and timing of startup failure versus acquisition?

+**Sub-questions**:
 - Q1.
 Association: How strongly are funding size and intensity (total USD raised, count of rounds) associated with ultimate startup outcomes?
 - Q2.
 Sector/geo effects: Do sector and geography meaningfully shift success vs. failure rates, after controlling for funding intensity?
 - Q3.
+Network effects: How does network strength (relationships with VCs, executives, advisors) relate to funding and success?
+- Q4.
 Timing: How do funding, sector, and geography shift time-to-event (acquisition vs. closure)?
+What is the "Valley of Death" period?
-- Q4.
-Robustness: Are the above patterns consistent across two related datasets with different coverage?
+- Q5.
+Robustness: Are the above patterns consistent across multiple related datasets with different coverage?

 ---